 Connector trail from the Strobridge Recreation Area to the Taconic Crest Trail.

-On May 16, six hikers joined the HooRWA trip from North Pownal to the Taconic Crest.
+On a spring day, six hikers joined the HooRWA trip from North Pownal to the Taconic Crest.
 The Pownal Recreation Committee, in conjunction with HooRWA, hopes to restore this trail, which was once the terminus of the Crest Trail.
 Joining Dick Schlesinger and John Case were Green Mountain Clubbers Tim Marr, Barb Hine, Celia Berkes, and Susan Lambert.
 We climbed on a beautiful spring day, virtually bug-free, with spring flowers just emerging.
 The trail is in great condition most of the way, wide and erosion-free.
 On the upper reaches some clearing needs to be done.
 If you are interested in replicating our trip, here is some important information:

 The trail is not officially open, nor is the route particularly clear.
 If you have questions, you could contact John, Dick, or Lauren Stevens.
 The route begins at the end of Snake Hill Road through a gate onto the Armstrong property.
 Pownal is currently negotiating with the Armstrongs for an easement, but this transaction has not been completed at this time.
 Immediately past the gate, head right down a steep hill.
 There is no trail at this point.
 At the bottom of the hill, cross a brook and look for an established but unmarked trail heading up the other side of the ravine.
 At the top of the ravine you will find an old woods road paralleling the brook.
 Follow this road for about half a mile past the ruins of an old stone dam on the left.
 Shortly beyond the dam, you will see a trail veering off to the right where you can make out a marker from the original trail, an aluminum diamond with blue paint in the center.
 This route is possible, but it is preferable to continue on the road a little further until you come to the next right.
 The junction is quite conspicuous but it is currently unmarked.
 Follow this trail a short way where you will come to a trail crossing.
 On the trail straight ahead you will see the markers for the old trail.
 If you had come up the first trail on the right past the dam, you would turn right here.